Skip to main content

 It’s important to make sure your job leveling makes sense and it is clear if these are promotional steps (so added responsibilities, more complex work, etc) or just pay grades.

-- Use this structure in companies greater than 50 employees and be specific about the difference in responsibilities, work and pay grade between levels as you build out bigger teams.
+Use this structure if you're scaling beyond 50 employees and you need to formalize career progression paths and pay levels.
+Be specific about the difference in responsibilities, work and pay grade between levels as you build out bigger teams.

-On the flip side, you may decide you don’t want as many levels and you make your pay band wider.
+On the flip side, you may decide you don’t want as many levels so you can make your salary bands wider.
 Or in other words, you have it take longer to move up a level.

 This is common the higher a person moves in the organization.
 For example, it takes a lot longer to move from a senior manager position to director or executive than it does to go from associate to an intermediate level position.